 - Strategic Initiatives Grants provide SJI the flexibility to address national court issues as they occur, and develop solutions to those problems.
 These grants are awarded at the discretion of the SJI Board of Directors. - Project Grants are the centerpiece of SJI's efforts to improve the administration of justice in state courts nationwide.
-Project Grants are intended to support innovative technical assistance, education and training, and demonstration projects that can improve the administration of justice in state courts. - ➤ Technical Assistance (TA) Grants are designed to provide state and local courts with funding to obtain expert assistance to diagnose a problem, develop a response to that problem, and initiate implementation of any needed changes. - Curriculum Adaptation and Training (CAT) Grants enable courts and regional or national court associations to modify and adapt model curricula or course modules to meet state or local jurisdiction educational needs; train instructors to present portions or all of the curricula; and pilot-test them to determine their appropriateness, quality, and effectiveness. - ➤ Partner Grants allow SJI and federal, state, or local agencies or foundations, trusts, or other private entities to combine financial resources in pursuit of common interests. - ➤ Education Support Program enhance the skills, knowledge, and abilities of judges and court managers by supporting attendance at programs sponsored by national and state providers that they could not otherwise attend because of limited state, local, and personal budgets.
+Project Grants are intended to support innovative technical assistance, education and training, and demonstration projects that can improve the administration of justice in state courts. - ➤ Technical Assistance (TA) Grants are designed to provide state and local courts with funding to obtain expert assistance to diagnose a problem, develop a response to that problem, and initiate implementation of any needed changes. - Curriculum Adaptation and Training (CAT) Grants enable courts and regional or national court associations to modify and adapt model curricula or course modules to meet state or local jurisdiction educational needs; train instructors to present portions or all of the curricula; and pilot-test them to determine their appropriateness, quality, and effectiveness. - Education Support Program enhance the skills, knowledge, and abilities of judges and court managers by supporting attendance at programs sponsored by national and state providers that they could not otherwise attend because of limited state, local, and personal budgets.

-There are several reasons why the demand for SJI grant funding continues to remain high, including: 1) the state courts are dealing with severe budget constraints, and need financial assistance in order to conduct critical projects; and 2) SJI has increased its visibility with the state courts through outreach, which combined with very limited federal funds for the state courts in general, has led to demand.
+There are several reasons why the demand for SJI grant funding continues to remain high, including: 1) the state courts are dealing with severe budget constraints, and need financial assistance in order to conduct critical projects, such as addressing the opioid epidemic, the mental health crisis, human trafficking, and the impact of juvenile abuse and neglect; and 2) SJI has increased its visibility with the state courts through outreach, which combined with limited federal funds for the state courts in general, has led to greater demand for these valuable resources.